 The IPCRESS File: Book and Movie Review

-The IPCRESS File was written by Len Deighton and published in 1962.
-A huge commercial and critical success, it is often mentioned as one of the best spy novels of all time.
+The IPCRESS File, written by Len Deighton and published in 1962, was a huge commercial and critical success and is often mentioned as one of the best spy novels of all time.
 It was also the basis for a successful movie starring Michael Caine as Harry Palmer.

 What does IPCRESS stand for?